Friday, October 25, 2024

 I got in my car and left the lot.

 Sunday evening when I showed up to grab my tractor to start my weekly run, Joe was there in his car waiting for me.
-He was out of his car and next to my car before I had even turn off the engine.
+He was out of his car and next to my car before I had even turned off the engine.
 As soon as I opened my door, his bullshit picked up right where it left off the day before.

 "Did you find my gun?"